+IMPORTANT:

-IMPORTANT: If you have lost your eviction case or you agreed to move and you need time to move, you can ask a judge to postpone your eviction.
-To do this, immediately fill out a form called a Stay of Execution.
-You can get the form on www.MassLegalHelp.org.
-You can also go to court immediately and ask for a Temporary Restraining Order requesting that the court postpone the eviction.
+If you have lost your eviction case after participating in a trial or you agreed to move and you need more time to move, you can ask a judge to postpone your eviction.
+To do this, immediately (before the 48-hour period ends) fill out a form called a Stay of Execution.
+You can get these forms on www.MassLegalHelp.org.
+You can also go to court immediately (again, before the 48-hour period ends) and ask for a Temporary Restraining Order requesting that the court postpone the eviction.
 Go see the court clerk who can help you do this.